MoriKermani/git-cheat-sheet/README.md

 - `git cherry-pick` (to apply specific commit from one branch onto another branch).
 - `git stash` (to temporary save changes that you don't want to commit. for apply that use `git stash apply`).
 - `git clean` (to remove untracked files and directories).

+### Upgrade
+If there is a mistake or you can add more items, do me a favor and upgrade the list.
+Thank you.